naXa777/dbunit-and-hypersonic-database/README.md

 	}
 ```
 In order to utilize this you will need to provide the `server`,`username` and `password` values to connect to the database of your choice.
 You will also need to update the `table_name` value to specifcy the table you want to extract data from.
-If you want to extract from multiple tables you will need to repeat the command ```java partialDataSet.addTable("table_name");``` for every table you want to extract data from.
+If you want to extract from multiple tables you will need to repeat the command `partialDataSet.addTable("table_name");` for every table you want to extract data from.
 Note - this command will extract all the data in a table.
 The data will then be written to a file called `dataset.xml` in the `src/test/resources` folder.

 The database table descriptor (DTD) for the entire database is extracted via the `getDTD()` method: